wso2/docs-mi/en/docs/learn/examples/endpoint-examples/reusing-endpoints.md

-# How to reuse endpoints
+# How to Reuse Endpoints

 ## Use indirect endpoints